CNURobotics/chris_turtlebot_flexible_navigation/README.md

 `roslaunch flex_nav_turtlebot_bringup turtlebot_flex_nav_rviz.launch`
   * Displays a standard view of Turtlebot and sensor data, with maps, and paths displayed
   * Topic names are customized in this configuration to match this demo
+  * Note: You may need to change the static map topic to `/turtlebot/map` to `/turtlebot/map_050` as appropriate
 ### Startup of Flexible Navigation

 Flexible Navigation requires startup of planning and control nodes, as well as the FlexBE behavior engine and UI.

 `roslaunch flex_nav_turtlebot_flexbe_behaviors flex_nav_turtlebot_behavior_testing.launch`
   * This starts the FlexBE engine and FlexBE App UI